lennart-damen-bdr/olyslager-matching/README.md

 directly on the command line.
 The `olyslager match` command takes three optional arguments:
 - `--lis-path`: path to LIS excel file
 - `--tecdoc-path`: path to TecDoc excel file
-- `--output-folder`: where to store the output files
+- `--output-folder`: where to store the output files (this folder must already exist)

 For instance, you could enter:
 `olyslager match --lis-path="/path/to/my_folder/lis.xlsx"`